scalameta/scalafmt/docs/configuration.md

 } yield x
 ```

 > **Note**.
 Only for the truest vertical aligners.
-This is a new option, feel
+Feel free to open PR enabling
-> free to open PR enabling more crazy vertical alignment here.
+> more crazy vertical alignment here.
 Expect changes.

 ### `align.tokens`